scottwestover/scottwestover.dev/hugo-site/content/post/2023/04/quick-and-easy-game-state-saving-with-javascript-and-localstorage/index.md

 toc: false
 ---

-If you are interested in learning how you can easily use JavaScript and the browser `LocalStorage` to easily and quickly save your game state, then you should check out the third video in my new series that I released on YouTube: <a href="https://youtu.be/pFpJywqZNEE" target="_blank">Building a Connect Four Library in TypeScript - Step by Step Guide - Part 3</a>.
+If you are interested in learning how you can easily use JavaScript and the browser `LocalStorage` to easily and quickly save your game state, then you should check out the third video in my new series that I released on YouTube: <a href="https://youtu.be/PadfpqXwI2M" target="_blank">Quick & Easy Game State Saving with JavaScript & LocalStorage!</a>.

 <div style="text-align: center;">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pFpJywqZNEE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PadfpqXwI2M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>
 <br />